 Cancer...

 Nearly all cancers are caused by abnormalities in the genetic material of the transformed cells.
-These abnormalities may be due to the effects of carcinogens, such as
+These abnormalities may be due to the effects of carcinogens, such as tobacco smoke, radiation, chemicals, or infectious agents.
+Other cancer-promoting genetic abnormalities may be randomly acquired through errors in DNA replication, or are inherited.

 Most cancers can be treated and some cured, depending on the specific type, location, and stage.
 Once diagnosed, cancer is usually treated with a combination of surgery, chemotherapy and radiotherapy.
 As research develops, treatments are becoming more specific for different varieties of cancer.
 There has been significant progress in the development of targeted therapy drugs that act specifically on detectable molecular abnormalities in certain tumors, and which minimize damage to normal cells.
 The prognosis of cancer patients is most influenced by the type of cancer, as well as the stage, or extent of the disease.